defeo/class-cost/technical-annex.md

 #### 1.2.1	APPROACH TO THE CHALLENGE AND PROGRESS BEYOND THE STATE-OF-THE-ART
 #### 1.2.2	Objectives

+**TODO** add some buzzwordy bits.
+Include ECIs, geographical and gender diversity.

 ##### 1.2.2.1 Research Coordination Objectives

+Note: other COST actions have way more generic buzzwordy objectives than this.
+Bullets below are a first attempt at putting what we discussed down

+- Developing the field of isogeny-based cryptography both by improving the understanding of the existing protocols and by developing new protocols.
+- Leading the development of a common understanding internationally of both classical and quantum algorithms applied to isogeny-based cryptosystems.
+- Create an open-source database of isogeny formulas.
+This naturally complements and can be included in the already widely-used Explicit Formulas Database (https://hyperelliptic.org/EFD/). **TODO** check with Tanja.
+- Write a book on isogeny-based cryptography covering the basic topics needed for a newcomer to the topic to start doing research in the area.
+- Disseminate the work acheived through COST collaborations by presenting at high-profile international cryptography conferences such as Eurocrypt.
+- **TODO** add something about NIST.
+Along the lines of: Confidence in the security of SIKE is becoming an urgent question, and has not been studied on anything near the level of competitors, add quote from round 3?

+What we discussed:
 - Dissemination
 - Development of common understanding
 - Input to marketers